Ayop14/Hello_Data_Visualization/project diary.md

 # Project diary
 the idea is to write down things that acme to mind while making certain parts of the project.
 This will make easier returning to the project about how did I acomplished certain requirement.

+As a Junior, Im also experimenting with diferent types of codings.
+In the middle of the project, I decided to start making the visualization code more appealing, easier to read, or to reuse the code in some other project, isolating the visualization code inside another method.
+That will allow the repository to be a visualization repository as well.

 ## First part
 ### Five feature visualization
 First thing that called my atention was the fact 5 fetures could be visualized at the same time in a scatterplot.
 They are often not useful, but it can be helpful to know how could they be made.